EL-BID/idbsocialdatapy/README.md

 3) Once the merge request is made, it is reviewed and verified that there are no errors in the new pull.
 Then the pull and merge will be done with the main Branch.

+### Language

+To keep things as neat as possible and to maximize the reach of the library, we will use English for all contributions.

 ## Road-map